Final version due to appear in The Routledge Encyclopedia of Philosophy Online (edited by T. Crane), Routledge: London

 Wheeler, M. (2005).
 Reconstructing the cognitive world.
 Cambridge, MA: MIT Press.

-(Explores links between extended cognition and phenomenological ideas about embodiment in Heidegger.)
+(Explores links between extended cognition and phenomenological ideas about embodiment from Heidegger.)